 Approaching a higher ladder stile bear left and in a little over 100m (110 yards) bear right heading for the rather obvious Dropping Crag and Bell Rib.

-Follow the new path as it skirts below and to the left of Bell Rib depositing you at the base of a steep gully between Dropping Crag and Bell Rib.
+Follow the new path as it hugs the base of the crags, keeping above the scree, to reach the base of a steep gully between Dropping Crag and Bell Rib.

-Ascend the gully, or if that is too steep and unpleasant try the rock tongue immediately to the left where there are more hand and foot holds.
+Ascend the gully, or if that is too steep and sketchy try the rock tongue immediately to the left where there are more hand and foot holds.

-Reaching the top of the gully bear right up rough grass, soon to be stone pitched, to the narrow ridge at the top of Great Door - care required as it is surprisingly narrow.
+Reaching the top of the gully bear right on a stone pitched path up to the narrow ridge at the top of Great Door - care required as it is surprisingly narrow.

 Turn left along the grassy ridge.
 A few rocky steps still bar your way but the difficulties are all now behind you.
 As the general gradient eases the path manages to find some soggy patches of ground to cross.
 The summit cairn sitting atop a few rocks appears eventually.